JonJagger/cyber-dojo/readme.txt

 o) click your chosen language|unit-test-framework (eg C++|assert)
 o) click your chosen exercise (eg Prime Factors)
 o) click the [ok] button
-o) you'll get a case-insensitive 6-character hex-id (the full id is actually ten characters long but statistically 6 chars is enough for uniqueness)
+o) you'll get a case-insensitive 6-character hex-id.
+The full id is ten characters long (in the URL) but 6 is enough for uniqueness.

 ===============